icons8/free/README.md

 * SmoothCorners: [bool](#bool) = `False` - enables smooth rounded corners like in iOS interfaces.
 * ClipContent: [bool](#bool) = `False` - when enabled, hides the content outside the frame boundaries.
 * FlowHome: [bool](#bool) = `False` - sets the frame as a prototype starting point.
-* Viewport: [PrototypeViewport](#PrototypeViewport) - defines the area that should be displayed on a prototype, if the frame is resized to ensure scrolling effect.
+* Viewport: [PrototypeViewport](#PrototypeViewport) - defines the area that should be displayed on a prototype, when the frame is resized to ensure scrolling effect.
 * ResizesContent: [bool](#bool) = `False` - enables adjusting and resizing the frame content as the frame is resized.
 * Layouts: [IGridLayout[]](#IGridLayout) - grid, Row and Column layouts of the frame.
-* Rulers: [Rulers](#Rulers) - rulers and Guidelines info.
+* Rulers: [Rulers](#Rulers) - rulers and guidelines info.
 * Layers: [Layer[]](#Layer) - list of layers on the frame.
 * _t: [string](#string) = `FRAME`

 <details>
 <summary>Sketch compatibility</summary>

-* OverlayStyle: [Style](#Style) - style settings for the frame if it acts an overlay in Sketch prototyping.
-For compatibility with Sketch only.
+* OverlayStyle: [Style](#Style) - style settings for the frame if it acts as an overlay in Sketch prototyping.
 * GroupLayout: [IGroupLayout](#IGroupLayout) - sketch Layout settings.
 Not supported in Lunacy, but keeping data for compatibility.
 * BackgroundInExport: [bool](#bool) = `False` - when enabled, the frame background is included into export files.
 * OverlayInteraction: [OverlayBackgroundInteraction](#OverlayBackgroundInteraction) = `None` - overlay interaction for Sketch prototyping.